QuantEcon/lecture-source-jl/source/rst/multi_agent_models/schelling.rst

 #.
 Else, go to step 1

-In this way, we cycle continuously through the agents, moving as required
+In this way, we cycle continuously through the agents, moving as required.

-We continue to cycle until no one wishes to move
+We continue to cycle until no one wishes to move.

 Results
 =======

-Let's have a look at the results we got when we coded and ran this model
+Let's have a look at the results we got when we coded and ran this model.

 As discussed above, agents are initially mixed randomly together